bignosethethird/af-ZA_joomla_lang/README.md

 Should a branch need to be revisited in order to, say, fix a minor problem for a point-release, a branch can be made from the previous release tag.
 The fix is made, added, commited and pushed to remote, a point-release package is built, and the branch tagged with the point-release name and is merged into the master again, and the point-release branch does not exist any more.
 Repeat this process as often as required.

-* List all current branches in repo. the one marked with a '*' is the currently-selected branch:
+### List all branches in your local repo.

+The one marked with a '*' is the currently-selected branch:

 ```bash
 $ git branch